hashicorp/terraform-provider-google/website/docs/r/compute_region_instance_group_manager.html.markdown

 * `auto_healing_policies` - (Optional) The autohealing policies for this managed instance group.
 You can specify only one value.
 Structure is documented below.
 For more information, see the [official documentation](https://cloud.google.com/compute/docs/instance-groups/creating-groups-of-managed-instances#monitoring_groups).

+* `all_instances_config` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html))
+  Properties to set on all instances in the group.
+After setting allInstancesConfig on the group, you must update the group's instances to apply the configuration.

 * `update_policy` - (Optional) The update policy for this managed instance group.
 Structure is [documented below](#nested_update_policy).
 For more information, see the [official documentation](https://cloud.google.com/compute/docs/instance-groups/updating-managed-instance-groups) and [API](https://cloud.google.com/compute/docs/reference/rest/beta/regionInstanceGroupManagers/patch)

 * `distribution_policy_zones` - (Optional) The distribution policy for this managed instance group.
 You can specify one or more values.
 For more information, see the [official documentation](https://cloud.google.com/compute/docs/instance-groups/distributing-instances-with-regional-instance-groups#selectingzones).